bitfocus/companion-module-canon-xf/companion/HELP.md

 ## Canon XF

-This module will allow you to control a Canon XF Camera.
+This module will allow you to control a Canon XF Camera such as the XF405 or XF705.
+For the XF605, try the Canon-PTZ module which uses the XC protocol.

 ### Configuration
 * Enter the IP address of the Canon XF in the configuration settings.